 - was created at or before the time of the transfer, or

 - was part of a genuine refinancing of a mortgage created at or before the time of the transfer, or

 - was created to secure borrowings applied to the improvement of the property.

-If the residence requirement is not met, duty.
+If the residence requirement is not met, duty is payable.

 If you think you will not satisfy the residence requirement you must contact us.
 We can vary the requirement, but we will only do so if you have good reason.

 To avoid a tax default, you must pay the duty that would otherwise apply to the transfer within 30 days of the date you do not comply with the residence requirement.
 Until you have paid the duty that applies, you are unable to claim this exemption on any other property.

 From 1 July 2017, you must complete the digital duties form.